284 Alaska Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Railbelt

-2. Believe it or not, there are RV, Texas, Wyoming, and Alaskan versions to accompany the popular California variation of what bed size whose standard dimensions are 80” x 76” in the U.S.?
+3. The Alaskan version of the popular California variation describes what bed size with standard dimensions of 80” x 76” in the U.S.?

 Answer: King

-4. Also known as the Dead Horse Trail, a boundary pass of the Coast Mountains on the border of Alaska and British Columbia is named after what color, also the “Christmas” that Bing Crosby is dreaming of?
+5. Also known as the Dead Horse Trail, a boundary pass of the Coast Mountains on the border of Alaska and British Columbia is named after what color?

 Answer: White Pass

-5. Red timbers accent white walls on a house in North Pole, Alaska named for what hirsute dude?
+9. Red timbers accent white walls on a house in North Pole named for what hirsute dude?

 Answer: Santa Claus